MycroftAI/documentation/_pages/portuguese.md

 ### Choosing a Portuguese **Wake Word**

-There is no tool to easily get the portuguese phonemes for words, you could choose a **Wake Word** or Wake Phrase in Portuguese, and then verify that it is in the `pt-br.dic` file of the language model.
-This file is not needed for wake word spotting, you can get it from [FalaBrasil]() @TODO link
+There is no tool to easily get the Portuguese phonemes for words.
+You could choose a **Wake Word** in Portuguese, and then verify that it is in the `pt-br.dic` file of the language model.
+This file is not needed for **Wake Word** spotting, you can get it from [FalaBrasil]() @TODO link

-If your chosen **Wake Word** or phrase is not in the `pt-br.dict` file, you can try looking for similar words and pick the phonemes manually
+If your chosen **Wake Word** or phrase is not in the `pt-br.dict` file, you can try looking for similar words and pick the phonemes manually.

 ### Configure Mycroft to use Portuguese language and the chosen **Wake Word**